apollo-ullah/all-aboard-codejam15/README.md

 This AI-powered hackathon project automatically:

 1. Scrapes websites using Browser.cash Agent API
-2. Generates editable storyboards using OpenAI GPT
+2. Generates editable storyboards using OpenAI GPT-4o
-3. Creates professional presentations using GAMMA API
+3. Creates professional presentations using Gamma API
+4. Embeds presentations directly in the app for seamless viewing

 ## Features